RobACurtis/final-project/README.md

 # surfr-photographer

-#### A web application for surf photographers who want to showcase their work to the world.
+#### A web application for surf photographers who want to showcase their photographs to the world.

 I built this full stack, single page application out of my love for coding and my love for surfing.
 I used to be a very active photographer, and I was a regular visitor to flickr.com as I browsed for inspiration for my own photography.
 I wanted to take on the challenge to replicate flickr's design and layout as well as put my own spin on it, and make an application exclusively for surf photographers.